📖 MySQL Create a Database and Tables

 - Primary Key Constraint

-- A primary key is a unique identifier for each record in the database table.
-It may be assigned as a column constraint if the column serves as the unique identifier of each record.
+- A primary key is a unique identifier for each record.
+It may be defined inline or as a separate constraint.

 - Foreign Key Constraint